answers to your most frequently asked questions

 Do you have opinions about specific translations of the Bible?

 Under study the Bible we briefly discuss the translations we use and provide links to online Catholic Bibles.
-We also include a comparison of the same text from nine translations, explain the pros and cons of using a Greek/English Interlinear New Testament, and take a look at The Abbey Psalms and Canticles, the Church’s official new English translation of the Psalms prepared by the Benedictine monks at Conception Abbey and published by the United States Conference of Catholic Bishops (USCCB).
+We also include a comparison of the same text from nine translations, explain the pros and cons of using a Greek/English Interlinear New Testament, and take a look at The Abbey Psalms and Canticles, the Church’s official English translation of the psalms prepared by the Benedictine monks at Conception Abbey and now owned by the United States Conference of Catholic Bishops (USCCB).

 Does Turning to God’s Word offer a daily Scripture reflection?

 Yes.
-At the top of our homepage we feature a link to the day’s readings on the United States Conference of Catholic Bishop (USCCB) website, and a short Bible reflection based on one or more of those readings.
+At the top of our homepage we feature a link to the day’s readings on the United States Conference of Catholic Bishop (USCCB) website, as well as a short Bible reflection based on one or more of those readings.
 We also feature a weekly commentary on the upcoming Sunday readings along with a link to a relevant entry in the Lost in Translation archives.
-In addition to those things, a different quote about Scripture appears on our homepage every day.
+A different quote about Scripture appears on our homepage every day.

 What do you offer to help with understanding of the weekend Mass readings?

 Matthew Phelps writes a brief commentary on the Sunday readings that’s posted for a week ahead of time on our homepage.
-In addition, a Bible study led by Jennifer Phelps meets at Christ the King parish in Des Moines each week to discuss those readings.
-Relevant information is published online in advance along with schedules of other Turning to God’s Word Bible studies in Iowa.
+In addition, a Bible study led by Jennifer Phelps meets at Christ the King parish in Des Moines each week to discuss the Sunday readings.
+Relevant information is published online in advance along with schedules.

 What other resources do you offer to aid with Bible study?